jrawbits/VisionEval-Wiki-JR/VE-User-Experience.md

       - How do we understand and query multiple runs from within the UI?
     - Integrated documentation and tutorials
       - Integrated and hidable getting started materials (such as in the [RPAT UI](https://planningtools.transportation.org/files/112.pdf)) or separate resources (such as an Rmarkdown document or the wiki)?

-  - Requirements:
+## Requirements
   - Some of these are already in the backlog under the [Improve End User Experience Milestone](https://github.com/gregorbj/VisionEval/milestone/17) and in the [UI Design](https://github.com/gregorbj/VisionEval/wiki/User-Interface-Design#scenario-viewer) page.
   - For two audiences:
     - beginning VisionEval users with little R experience, [86](https://github.com/gregorbj/VisionEval/issues/86), [99](https://github.com/gregorbj/VisionEval/issues/99)
     - advanced / power users
   - For setting up and running models: an RShiny-based solution that works with any VE model and can be maintained by modelers with strong R programming skills
   - For visualizing results: maybe RShiny or instead just html/javascript so it is more lightweight and can be hosted by GitHub pages
   - Provides multiple scenario visualization capabilities, [98](https://github.com/gregorbj/VisionEval/issues/98), [97](https://github.com/gregorbj/VisionEval/issues/97), [96](https://github.com/gregorbj/VisionEval/issues/96)
   - Integrated documentation and tutorials, [159](https://github.com/gregorbj/VisionEval/issues/159)
   - Tested and versioned like all VE resources
   - In addition to running locally, also have a demo model in the cloud – for example, visioneval.org/demo, [184](https://github.com/gregorbj/VisionEval/issues/184)
   - Implements a clean interface between the R models and the GUI runner + visualizer, [91](https://github.com/gregorbj/VisionEval/issues/91), [154](https://github.com/gregorbj/VisionEval/issues/154)
     - HTTP messages, start+stop text files, etc?
   - Needs to output a CSV file of visualizer input data in addition to visualizing the data so user's can load the data into their own tools (Excel, Tableau, R, etc.)
   - Seed later module inputs with results from earlier modules so we don't have to re-run everything (i.e. use the same hh module results for a set of travel module runs)
   - What’s the relative importance of aesthetics versus features?
 Aesthetics are important, but functionality must be correct, and the current pilot GUI and Scenario Viewer are not quite what is needed
   - Maybe we need a "scenario generator" that builds and checks scenarios?
 Maybe the user specifies a low/med/high range for input files and then the UI builds X intermediate states?
   - We need a simpler set of outputs for the beginner user - just a couple key plots of VMT, GHG overtime etc.
   - We need to think about the groups of inputs and outputs and how they map to input files.
 These meta groups are key to the user experience from start to finish, including documentation.
   - Different experiences for different users is a key requirement

 ## Review of inspirational examples
-  - Select sites from showmeshiny – Ben
+  - Select sites from showmeshiny
     - UI, aesthetics
       - [pemDemo](http://shinyprognostics.de/pemDemo) - clean interface, controls on the left, results on the right, workflow on the top, static graphs so it is not too interactive (and nonlinear), too much interaction can be laggy
         - maybe we have a basic view (default) and advanced (that you click to show)?